Fundamentals of a Workplace First Aid Program for California Employers

 14. Drinking fluids for relief of heat stress.

 It is advisable to put your First-Aid Program policies and procedures in writing.
-Contracting with an occupational injury specialist like Concentra makes this process easy.
+Contracting with an occupational injury medical facility like Concentra makes this process easy, and it's free to set up.
 Policies and procedures should be communicated to all employees, including those workers who may not read or speak English.
 Language barriers should be addressed both in instructing employees on first-aid policies and procedures and when designating individuals who will receive first-aid training and become the on-site first-aid providers.